 These really do work!
 A combination of the coolness, along with the vitamin C and caffeic acid in the vegetable, helps soothe skin and reduce the appearance of puffiness.
 Simply slice the cucumber and place the slices over your eyes for 5-10 minutes.
 You can also try chilled tea bags, as these will help to tighten and firm skin around the corners of your eyes.
 Another great one is sliced, chilled strawberries—they have natural alpha-hydroxy acids that help smooth the look of your skin while reducing the appearance of puffiness.

-Use this product regularly and you’re likely to see a reduction in the appearance of puffy eyes.
+Use our Anti-Aging Eye Cream regularly and you’re likely to see a reduction in the appearance of puffy eyes.
 We use green tea for antioxidant protection as well as gotu kola to tighten and firm.
 Use it on all the skin around your eyes, morning and night, to lessen the look of dark circles and puffiness.

 Sweeteners like aspartame and saccharin have been implicated in some studies as potentially causing fluid retention.
 If you regularly have puffy eyes, try cutting back on diet soda drinks and see if it helps.